lawrenceliu2/probable-octo-goggles/README.md

 - Should no longer (or rarely) crash the game because of the server sending multiple messages.

+- Singleplayer works 99% of the time (unless server messes up and sends messages partially/combined?)

+- Snakes server based and game continues until all are dead.

+- Bug: I lied up there^^^ it is confirmed that the client moves the apple correctly but for some reason crashes...
+Death should not occur, as the snake is not past a wall, but it does so anyways.

 <b>6/7/16</b>

 - Final Demo!!!!!